dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/2-bug-special-characters.md

-# The Bug "Special Characters"
+# The Bug "Special characters"

-!!! note "The Bug 'Clear Completed'"
+!!! note "The Bug 'Special characters'"
     Level: Beginner

 ## Open the TODO App and add a Task with an exclamation mark!